East Kilbride: Sport

-East Kilbride F.C. of Scottish League Two are based in the town, and play at the K-Park Training Academy at Calderglen Country Park.
+East Kilbride F.C. of Scottish League One are based in the town, and play at the K-Park Training Academy at Calderglen Country Park.

 Motherwell Women F.C of the Scottish Women's Professional League play the majority of their home matches at the K-Park Training Facility based in Calderglen Country Park.

 East Kilbride Thistle Juniors also operate from The Show Park in the Village.
 East Kilbride YM FC is the town's oldest football club, founded in 1921.

 East Kilbride RFC were formed in 1968 and are based at the Torrance House Arena at Calderglen Country Park.
 From 1976 they rose steadily through the leagues, peaking for three years in Premier 2.
 They now play in the West Regional League 1, the fourth tier of club rugby.
 They run two senior men's teams and numerous youth teams which are linked to the local schools.
 Retired Scotland national player Alasdair Strokosch played through all the youth levels at EKRFC.

 East Kilbride Pirates are the country's top American football team and play in the BAFA Community Leagues.

 EK82 Handball Club, founded in 1972, train at the John Wright Sports Centre and the Alistair McCoist Complex.